the Art of being legal

 Between Phases 1) and 2) the liquidator's obligations are basically the following:

-• Formulate an inventory and a balance sheet of the company.
+• Draw up an inventory and balance sheet of the company.

-• To conclude the pending operations and to carry out the new ones that are necessary for the liquidation of the company.
+• Conclude pending transactions and carry out any new transactions necessary for the liquidation of the company.

-• To perceive the social credits and to pay the social debts.
+• To collect the company's receivables and pay the company's debts.

-• To periodically inform the partners and the creditors of the state of the liquidation.
+• Periodically inform the shareholders and creditors of the state of the liquidation.

-If the liquidation is prolonged for a period longer than that foreseen for the approval of the annual accounts, the liquidators will present to the general meeting, within the first six months of each fiscal year, the annual accounts of the company and a detailed report that allows to appreciate with exactitude the state of the liquidation.
+If the liquidation lasts longer than the period foreseen for the approval of the annual accounts, within the first six months of each financial year the liquidators shall present the annual accounts of the company and a detailed report to the general meeting, so that the state of the liquidation can be accurately assessed.

 RESPONSIBILITIES OF THE LIQUIDATOR OF A COMPANY:

-• The responsibilities of the liquidator are similar to those of the administrator.
+The responsibilities of the liquidator are similar to those of the director (administrador).

 • They must draw up the company's balance sheets